 We tested, on a sample basis, the gross rental income transactions by tracing the transactions back to the supporting evidence.
-We also assessed the accounting policy for the accounting of lease incentives, tested for a sample the accuracy and occurrence of the lease incentive amount recognised by tracing the lease incentive back to the gross rental income.
+We also assessed the accounting policy for the accounting of lease incentives, tested for a sample of transactions the accuracy and occurrence of the lease incentive amount recognised by tracing the lease incentive back to the gross rental income.

-Our audit procedures did not lead to specific indications of fraud or suspicions of fraud with respect to the occurrence of the gross rental income.
+Our audit procedures did not lead to specific indications of fraud or suspicions of fraud with respect to the occurrence of the gross rental income or improper accounting of lease incentives.

 We incorporated an element of unpredictability in our audit.
 During the audit, we remained alert to indications of fraud.
-We also considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud or non-compliance of laws and regulations.
-Whenever we identify any indications of fraud, we re-evaluate our fraud risk assessment and its impact on our audit procedures.
+Furthermore, we considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud or non-compliance with laws and regulations.